ipython-contrib/jupyter_contrib_nbextensions/README.md

 All the usual pip options apply, e.g. using pip's `--upgrade` flag to force an upgrade, or `-e` for an editable install.

+### Conda
+There are conda packages for the notebook extensions and the extensions configurator available from conda-forge.
+You can install them using

+    conda config --add channels conda-forge
+    conda install jupyter_contrib_nbextensions

+### Installation from cloned Repo
 You can also install from a cloned repo, which can be useful for development.
 You can clone the repo using